Bratby, John Randall

 His artistic style became more energetic and brighter throughout his life.
 During the 1960s, he was well known and painted commissioned portraits of celebrities such as Billie Whitelaw.

-The University Art Collection holds one artwork by John Randall Bratby.
+The University of Reading Art Collection holds one artwork by John Randall Bratby.